jamesleesaunders/d3-ez/README.md

 What type of chart is best for different types of data?
 * Bar Charts are good for quantitive data.
-* Pie charts for good to represent parts of a whole.
+* Pie Charts for good to represent parts of a whole.

 For reference here are a few other alternative D3 chart libraries which also follow the D3 reusable components pattern:
 * [Britecharts](http://eventbrite.github.io/britecharts/)